Concept | Monitoring model performance and drift in production#

 Input drift monitoring#

 The basis for input drift is that a model will only predict accurately if the data it was trained on is an accurate reflection of the real world.
-Basically, if a comparison of recent requests to a deployed model against the training data shows distinct differences, then there is a strong chance that the model performance may be compromised.
+If a comparison of recent requests to a deployed model against the training data shows distinct differences, then there is a strong chance that the model performance may be compromised.

 Unlike with ground truth evaluation, the data required for input drift evaluation already exists.
 There is no need to wait for any other information.